-Outputs, y_1, y_2, \dots, y_q are denoted by arrows leaving the system.
+Outputs are denoted by arrows leaving the system.

 Definition 3 A system that has a single input and a single output is called SISO system (p = q = 1).
-A system that is not SISO is called MIMO system.
+A system that has multiple inputs and/or multiple outputs is called MIMO system.